Shawn-Chahal/ml-appl-biochem-eng/getting_started/getting_started.md

 git push
 ```

 11. Refresh the web page for your repository on GitHub.
-It should be updated to show your project files.
+It should now show your updated project files.

 ## Troubleshooting guide